DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

 	        #          eggs
            ```
      - **What is a string method?**
-         - A string method is a function that performs an action on a string
+         - A string method is a function that acts on a string
          - They are useful for presenting data in a certain format or cleaning up user-submitted data
      - **How do you change the case of a string?**
          - To change the case of a string, use the methods **title()**, **upper()**, and **lower()**